svaksha/Julia.jl/Statistics.md

 + [ConicNonlinearBridge.jl](https://github.com/mlubin/ConicNonlinearBridge.jl) :: Wrapper to solve conic optimization problems with derivative-based nonlinear solvers.
 + [CPLEX.jl](https://github.com/joehuchette/CPLEX.jl) :: The CPLEX.jl package provides an interface for using IBM's CPLEX Optimizer™ from the Julia language.
 You cannot use CPLEX.jl without having purchased and installed a copy of CPLEX Optimizer™ from IBM.
 This package is available free of charge and in no way replaces or alters any functionality of IBM's CPLEX Optimizer product.
 + [DDUS.jl](https://github.com/vgupta1/DDUS.jl) :: Data-driven Uncertainty Sets for the JuMPeR framework.
++ [DReal.jl](https://github.com/zenna/DReal.jl) :: A Julia wrapper for Nonlinear SMT solving using  the dReal SMT solver.
 + [ECOS.jl](https://github.com/jfsantos/ECOS.jl) :: Julia wrapper for the ECOS SOCP solver.
 + [GeneticAlgorithms.jl](https://github.com/forio/GeneticAlgorithms.jl) :: is a lightweight framework that simplifies the process of creating genetic algorithms and running them in parallel.
 + [JuliaCMAES](https://github.com/Staross/JuliaCMAES) :: CMA-ES port - a mix of the original minimal MATLAB implementation (purecmaes.m) and the full one (cmaes.m).